 Select a Top Candidate and Gain Hiring Approval

 - Identify the top candidate.
 Check references/credentials, work experience and educational background of the top candidate.
 If you receive any internal applications and are considering that person as a top candidate, we would encourage you to check performance appraisals (which can be pulled from the HRS personnel files) and contact prior departments for a reference.

 - If your top candidate is a foreign national who requires employment sponsorship (or if you have questions about foreign national candidates), contact the Office of International Education.
 You can determine if a prospective employee will require sponsorship by reviewing their answer to the application question, “Will you require sponsorship by the University to work or continue to work in the United States?”

 - If you wish to conduct a criminal background check, contact HRS for assistance.

-second alternate if you choose to do so.
+- In PeopleAdmin, change the status of applicants.
+The top candidate should be “Recommend For Hire” with detailed justification regarding why that candidate is the top choice.
+Others interviewed but not ranked should be “Interviewed Not Hired.”
+You may indicate a first or second alternate if you choose to do so.
 When indicating a first and second alternate, you MUST offer the position to the candidates in the order of their ranking, unless there are extenuating circumstances (for example, an unsatisfactory reference check or a background check with a relevant criminal conviction).
 Do not rank the candidates if you are unsure which is most qualified for the position.

 - Review the Risk Management safety checklist to determine whether safety training is necessary.

 Human Resource Services welcomes your inquiries, suggestions or comments aimed at improving the recruiting experience at UVM.
 Contact us at 656-3150 or HRSInfo@uvm.edu.